-The manufacturing industry has been growing exponentially, therefore, lately companies within this sector seek to move or expand their production to other locations, looking for a more cost effective location, taking into account, among others: labor costs, supplier network, logistics.
+The manufacturing industry has been growing exponentially, therefore, lately, companies within this sector seek to move or expand their production to other locations, looking for a more cost-effective location, taking into account, among others: labor costs, supplier network, logistics.
 In order to find the location that best supports their growth strategy.
 Let’s compare the manufacturing in Mexico vs China.

-In this document we will focus highly on the best option for US manufacturing companies.
-According to a PwC study, currently, US manufacturers have been considering transferring their production to Mexico, moving it from China, as they can reduce operating costs, on average, by additional 23% (PWC, 2020).
+In this document, we will focus highly on the best option for US manufacturing companies.
+According to a PwC study, currently, US manufacturers have been considering transferring their production to Mexico, moving it from China, as they can reduce operating costs, on average, by an additional 23% (PWC, 2020).

 According to this same study, PWC taking into account the operating cost of a hypothetical product, estimated producing it in China was 27% less expensive than producing in the US, and as in Mexico logistics and tariff and fees costs are much lower companies could save the additional 23% before mentioned.